musteka-la/kitsunet-js/README.md

 # kitsunet-js
 > The kitsunet js implementation

 ### What is this?

 This is the `kitsunet` client implementation.
 This includes both the command line executable as well as the browser client.
-The command line executable can be used a an RPC bridge that pulls slices from an Ethereum client and pushed them over to the kitsunet pubsub network - see examples bellow that show how to run the client for different purposes.
+The KSN client can be used as an RPC bridge that pulls slices from an Ethereum client and pushed them over to the kitsunet pubsub network - see examples bellow that show how to run the client for different purposes.

 ### Command line api